Area: | 1,800,000 m2 |

 The founding of Volkswagen Sachsen GmbH in December 1990 marked the launch of an ambitious project by Volkswagen AG to establish a competitive production facility for Volkswagen vehicles and engines in one of the most traditional regions of the German automotive industry.
 In addition to the temporary use of existing facilities at Zwickau and Chemnitz, which Volkswagen fully modernised, two new manufacturing facilities were built for vehicle and engine production.

-The Gläserne Manufaktur (Transparent Factory) in Dresden was inaugurated in 2001.
+The Gläserne Manufaktur in Dresden was inaugurated in 2001.
 Automobilmanufaktur Dresden GmbH (Gläserne Manufaktur) was merged with Volkswagen Sachsen GmbH in 2014.

 Photos